 Lacombe real estate is some of the most expensive in Louisiana, although Lacombe house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lacombe is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lacombe is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lacombe who work in sales jobs (13.67%), office and administrative support (11.05%), and management occupations (9.67%).
+There are especially a lot of people living in Lacombe who work in office and administrative support (13.13%), sales jobs (10.20%), and management occupations (8.74%).

-Lacombe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lacombe doesn't have a public transportation system that people use for their commute.

-The per capita income in Lacombe in 2010 was $23,734, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $94,936 for a family of four.
+The per capita income in Lacombe in 2018 was $29,182, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $116,728 for a family of four.
 However, Lacombe contains both very wealthy and poor people as well.